We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

-- Performance opportunities alongside our professional teams, such as guest performers in Take On Me.
+- Performance opportunities alongside our professional teams, such as guest performers in our production Take On Me.
 This involves training through rehearsals, workshops with Dante or Die associates and opportunities for mentoring from the Dante or Die teams

 - Community workshops & conversations form a major part of our Research & Development for new projects.
 Most recently this has included conversations with LGBTQ+ Support groups as part of an R&D exploring the LGBTQ+ experience in UK prisons